 Many of our members are committed to supporting outreach, aid and advocacy in varying situations overseas.
 We have members from many lands and cultures.
 Some are former refugees from troubled countries in Africa and Asia.
 Others have worked in developing countries overseas.

 Some people formerly from St Philip's have returned home to Africa, Europe and the Pacific and keep in touch.
-One of our members is currently working in Afghanistan.

 Being close to the Australian National University also keeps us in contact with many different places of the world.